Essyer/PoETiS/README.md

 GGG API limits items returned to 100 of the same type, so if you dump over 100 rings in your stash, some of them won't be processed and you won't know about it.

+Jewels are not supported yet.
+I'm waiting for GGG to release API changes described [here](https://www.pathofexile.com/forum/view-thread/2784742/page/1#p22948552), "We will most likely move all item images to this system before 3.11.0."

 ## Setup
 You can download a prepared executable or run from sources (just install all dependencies from requirements.txt).
 After you run it for the first time, a new file "config.xml" will be created in the location of the executable and you will see a widget bar on the left edge of your screen.